qnzhou/Swept-Volume/README.md

 ### Dependencies

-All third-party libraries are open-source and automatically fetched using cmake.
+All third-party libraries are open-source and automatically fetched using CMake.

 ### C++ Build